elbertChao/warren-buffett-agent/README.md

 - 🧠 **OpenAI Integration** for intelligent responses
 - 🛡️ **API Key Validation** and session state handling
 - 💬 **Chat History** with Streamlit's chat UI
+- 📊 **Portfolio Analysis Mode**: Enter your holdings and receive:
+  - 1-month or 1-year historical performance
+  - A Buffett-style commentary on your portfolio
+  - A quantified Buffett approval rating (0–100%)
 - 🧱 Modular Python structure (LLM config, tools, prompts, memory)

 ---